Blog: Rolex's Other BrandsCopyright © David Boettcher 2006 - 2019 all rights reserved.

-If you have any questions or comments, please don't hesitate to contact me via my Contact me page.
+If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

 In the early days Wilsdorf often allowed names such as Rolex Watch Company, RWC Ltd. or even just Rolex itself, to be used somewhere on these supposedly lesser brands.
 This was to give people the vague idea that they were effectively getting a Rolex watch but at a cheaper price.
-This idea back-fired because it affected sales of the higher priced "real" Rolex watches, so around 1945 all the other brand names except for Tudor were dropped, and eventually Tudor was floated off as a separate company.
+Sometimes the Rolex name is seen on the dial along with one of these other brand names, such as ‘Rolex Marconi’.

-The confusion created continues to this day, and working out whether an old watch is or isn't a Rolex.
-This ultimately comes down to whether Wilsdorf and Rolex would have called it a "Rolex watch" and is often a matter of judgement rather than an exact science.
-Sometimes I think I am just about getting to the bottom of this, and then another watch with a funny combination of names appears.
-The problem is not with watches that have no name on the dial at all, it is with watches that have Rolex on the dial when there is no right for it to be there, when it has been added by someone in an attempt to boost the value of the watch.
+The confusion created continues to this day, and working out whether an old watch is or isn't a Rolex ultimately comes down to whether Wilsdorf and Rolex would have called it a ‘Rolex watch’.
+The problem often occurs with watches that have Rolex on the dial when it shouldn't be there, when it has been added by someone in an attempt to boost the value of the watch.

-It is clear is that watches with brands such as Maconi, Unicorn, RolCo etc., were intended to be regarded products of the Rolex Watch Co., but not as "Rolex watches".
-These "other brand" watches did not originally have "Rolex" as a single word on the dial.
-That would clearly have given the idea that the watch was a Rolex and for Wilsdorf that was a definite no-no. If they have Rolex on the dial now, it has been painted on later, often much later.
+It is clear that watches with brands such as Maconi, Unicorn, RolCo etc., were intended to be known as products of the Rolex Watch Co., but not as ‘Rolex watches’.
+These ‘other brand’ watches did not originally have ‘Rolex’ as a single word on the dial.
+That would clearly have identified the watch as a Rolex, and for Wilsdorf that was a definite no-no. It appears that until Wilsdorf realised what a bad idea it was, the Rolex names was allowed to appear alongside some of the other brand names.
+If they have the single word Rolex on the dial now, it has been painted on later, often much later.

-If any of these "other brand" watches did have a brand name on the dial, it was the same as that on the movement, i.e. a watch with RolCo on the movement would have had RolCo on the dial.
-It might have had Rolex Watch Co. on the dial or elsewhere, often in the case, or even just Rolex somewhere, but as it was not a Rolex watch in the eyes of Wilsdorf and Rolex, it should not have had Rolex on the dial, that would risk damaging the main brand.
-Sometimes one sees a watch with a confusing mixture of these Wilsdorf brand names on it.
-Sometimes this can be rationalised, but often it is a result of later modification in an attempt to make the watch more valuable.
+Watches branded Marconi, Unicorn, etc. would not have the name ‘Rolex’ on the dial as a single word on its own.
+That would defeat the whole purpose of creating a brand to be sold at a lower price point.
+If any of these watches did have a brand name on the dial, it was the same as that on the movement, i.e. a watch with RolCo on the movement would have had RolCo on the dial.
+Sometimes they had ‘Rolex Watch Co.’ on the dial or elsewhere, often in the case, or even sometimes ‘Rolex’ on the case or movement, or even in a few cases on the dial alongside the other brand name, e.g. ‘Rolex-Marconi’, but since it was not a Rolex watch in the eyes of Wilsdorf and Rolex, it would not have ‘Rolex’ as a single word on the dial, that would have devalued and damaged the main Rolex brand.

 The first of Wilsdorf's other brands, registered in July 1909, was "Omigra".
 This looks suspiciously like Omega, a name that was well known and prestigious long before 1909, when the name Rolex still new and unknown.
 Wilsdorf must have had second thoughts about this and the registration was cancelled four months later at his request.
 Another brand registered by Wilsdorf that didn't get off the starting blocks was Elvira.
 Other names included Rolwatco, Falcon, Genex, Lonex, Rolexis, Lexis, Hofex and Wintex.